NickCousins/ActionPress/actionpress/README.md

 # ActionPress
-A Wordpress plugin to make your "Read More" links a bespoke call-to-action for each post
+Turn your "More" links into a bespoke call-to-action for each post.
+Rather than have "Read more" or "[...]" after your excerpt, you could have "See Bob's garden up close" in a post about a beautiful garden, or "Try our tasty sauce" in a bolognese sauce recipe.